megvii-research/megactor/data_processing/README.md

 ## Dataset

+You may refer to a 10-min dataset in the following format at [**Google Drive**](https://drive.google.com/drive/folders/1GVhCd3syxl2-oqF7TiPyoy7VrWJXbrQs?usp=drive_link).

 For better data organization and ease of storage and retrieval, we have bundled video clips into tar archives.
 The specific format is shown below.